tisanyada/NodeApi_MongodbCRUD/README.md

 ## Routes
     -   / 'index page'
     -   /students 'all students added to the db'
-    -   'students/:id 'viewing a particular student by id'
+    -   /students/:id 'viewing a particular student's details by id'